-The current legislation mandates that at least 90 percent of the Trust Fund’s resources must be used for the production, preservation, rehabilitation, or operation of rental housing.
+According to the legislation, at least 90 percent of Trust Fund resources must be used for the production, preservation, rehabilitation, or operation of rental housing.
 Up to 10 percent can be used for the following homeownership activities for first-time homebuyers: production, preservation, rehabilitation, down payment assistance, closing cost assistance, and assistance for interest rate buy-downs.
-At least 75 percent of the funds for rental housing must benefit extremely low income households (30 percent of AMI or less) or households with incomes below the federal poverty line, whichever is greater.
-All funds must benefit very low income households (50 percent of AMI or less).
+At least 75 percent of the funds for rental housing must benefit extremely low income households (30 percent of area median income or less) or households with incomes below the federal poverty line.
+Under draft regulations for the Trust Fund issued in October 2010 by the U.S. Department of Housing and Urban Development (HUD), 100 percent of funds in the first year would have to benefit this group.
+By statute, all funds must benefit very low income households (50 percent of area median income or less).

 Funding for the National Housing Trust Fund is to come from a “mandatory” budget allocation, which means it will be automatically funded without being subject to the annual appropriations process.
 Due to its status as mandatory, it will not compete with the other HUD programs for funding in the appropriations process.

 Initially, the funding for capitalization of the National Housing Trust Fund was to come from contributions by Freddie Mac and Fannie Mae.
 Now that these two programs have been taken over by the Federal Housing Finance Administration, a new source of funding must be created.

 The Administration, Congress, and advocates are currently working to identify a new stream of funding to be dedicated to the Trust Fund.
 A range of potential funding streams are being considered.
 The Administration included a $1 billion mandatory allocation for the Trust Fund in its fiscal year (FY) 2013 budget proposal.